alveyE/startup/README.md

 Basic styling for lists using grids and other basic css

 I'm guessing a lot/most of this will change when we move to react

+## React

+Split things into components

+Much more readable code and re-usable